mb8rg/Bulk_ATAC_seq_analysis/README.md

 Before peak calling, I performed filtering using "05_filtering_reads.slurm" script, which performs the following:
 (1) Remove mitochondrial reads and sorting by coordinate using samtools.
 The mitochondrial reads are excluded using `grep -v chrM`.
 (2) The PCR and optical duplicates are flaged using PICARD.
-(3) Samtools is used to filter out reads the have flags matching the following: duplicates, low quality reads (q 30), reads unmapped, mate unmapped, not primary alignment, reads failing platform.
+(3) Samtools is used to filter out reads that have flags matching the following: duplicates, low quality reads (q 30), reads unmapped, mate unmapped, not primary alignment, reads failing platform.
 (4) The final filtered bam file is indexed using samtools.
 The indexed file ending in `.bai` is necessary for viewing the bam file in IGV.

 The following is part of the "05_filtering_reads.slurm" file: